 🏄 Surf in Phuket or Khao Lak

 Although Thailand is not at all famous for surfing, it does have some beaches that offer pretty decent waves during the rainy season, from May to October.
 The best surf destinations in Thailand are Phuket and Khao Lak.
 In both places you will find surf schools, and you can easily rent and buy a board.
 The waves are usually ideal for beginners.
+Also, in Koh Phayam there is some surf if you are looking for an off the track island.

 Where and when to surf?